DrJohnMelville/Pdf/Docs/Architecture/AssemblySummaries.md

 Melville.Pdf.ComparingReader and Melville.Pdf.LowLevelReader.

 **Melville.Pdf.WpfViewer** is a minimal shell around the WPF PdfViewer control.
-It is minimally functional as a PdfReader.
+It is minimally functional as a PDF reader.
 This app also gives a pretty good idea of what the performance of the renderer will be, so I use it for informal "good enough" performance testing.